prinz-nussknacker/prinz/docs/mlflow.md

    application for model versioning.
 It allows keeping models versions in single place a nd make them easily accessible for all developers in organization.

-## Mlflow environment
+## MLflow environment

-To work with Mlflow developer need some instance of Mlflow server which would serve as the models' registry.
+To work with MLflow developer need some instance of MLflow server which would serve as the models' registry.
 Additionally, there are standalone webservices for realtime models querying using web requests.

 The whole environment in this repository is build from parts defined in docker-compose.yaml file which includes the definition for

-1. `mlflow-server` which works as the Mlflow model registry server and can be queried for already trained models and their train data specification.
+1. `mlflow-server` which works as the MLflow model registry server and can be queried for already trained models and their train data specification.
 It has also the information about the location of models signature location (which is a standalone S3 bucket)